kookiatsuetrong/cool/README.md

 server-side.

 # The first program
-Program written by the Cool! programming language starts from the constructor of any any main class.
+A Cool! program starts from the constructor of any main class.
 So let's start by writing the first Cool! program:
 ```es6
 main class Hello {
 	new {